How do we choose paint colors for our new painting? There are so many colors to choose from! We would like to use them all.

-When I was learning to oil paint, I didn't know what colors to use.
-So, I just used the colors the instructor suggested.
+When I was learning to oil paint, I just used the colors the instructor suggested.

-When I started watercolor, I filled a rectangular palette with lots of paint colors.
-It was a bit cumbersome.
+Then I started watercolor using a large rectangular palette filled lots of paint colors.
 I was always hunting for the colors.
+A round color wheel palette made it easy to find the colors.

-But it was still confusing.
-There were so many colors!
-Which colors should I use for each painting?
+But there were so many colors!
+What colors should be used for each painting?

 Studying the work of professional artists and reading everything about how to choose paint colors, gave me some revelations.

-Using too many different colors in one painting can cause confusion.
+Too many different colors in a painting looks confusing.
 All the various colors don't give the eyes a place to rest.

 I came up with a plan ---

-Paint the color wheel with the colors we use the most often.
+Paint the color wheel with the colors we use most often.

-There are twelve colors on the color wheel, a warm and cool version of each of the six basic rainbow colors.
+There are twelve colors on the color wheel.
+Paint a warm and cool version of each of the six basic rainbow colors.

 There was still a debate in my mind about exactly which colors to use.
 The colors out in the middle of the wheel were some of the alternate colors still on my palette.

 This is the color wheel I made over thirty years ago.
-It's a little worn, but I still use it today for selecting the colors in both my watercolor and oil paintings.
+It's a little worn, but I still use it today for selecting the colors for both my watercolor and oil paintings.

-Cut out color scheme templates the same size as the color wheel.
+Cut out color scheme templates the same size as your color wheel.

 These are the templates I cut out of newsprint years ago.
 Today I still use these same templates to choose the paint colors for each individual painting.

-First - Choose the main color in the focal point according to our reasons for doing the painting.
+First - Select the main color of the focal point, according to our reasons for doing the painting.

-Most artists have a good idea of what they want to convey in each painting.
-Do we want a happy or sad painting, a bright or somber one, do we want nature's natural colors, etc.
+What do we want to convey in each painting.
+Do we want a happy painting or a sad painting, a bright or somber one, do we want nature's natural colors, etc. Select the main color accordingly.

 Individually place each color scheme template over the color wheel.
-Place each template so the selected focal color shows through a cut-out in the template.
+Place each template so our selected focal color shows through a cut-out in the template.

 A scheme with complimentary colors will make it easy to mix neutral, dark colors for the painting.